How Health Insurance Works

 We buy life insurance during our working years because death is very unlikely but financially ruinous to our families if it occurs.
 For a few thousand dollars a year we can buy support for our families worth hundreds of thousands of dollars if we die.
 We buy automobile liability insurance because we can protect ourselves from losing huge amounts if we cause an accident.

 True health insurance protects our families from ruinous costs of illness.
 Like most employers, the Federal Government does not offer employees this kind of insurance alone.
-Instead, it offers various combinations of true insurance and prepaid health care.
-The part of your premium that prepays health care by making advance payment for routine bills will generally equal about what you would have spent by paying the bills directly.
-However, you wind up paying far less than this because prepaid health care isn't counted as taxable income.
-Most Federal employees save about one-third of their health care costs because of this exclusion, as explained in our chapter on Premiums and Taxes.
+Instead, it offers various combinations of true insurance and paying for routine health care.
+The part of your premium that pays routine bills will generally equal about what you would have spent by paying the bills directly.
+However, you wind up paying far less than this because what you spend on prepaid health care isn't counted as taxable income.
+Most Federal employees save about one-third of their health care costs because of this exclusion, as explained in our premium conversion article.